FelixReuthlinger/JothorHeim/README.md

 ## Change log

+* 1.4.12 -> dependency updates and added advanced portals mod that allows certain ores for certain upgraded portals
 * 1.4.10 & 11 -> further CLLC creature improvements, updated server char version
 * 1.4.9 -> set regenerating effect power for strong creatures to a lot less than default, since they regenerate more than you can damage
 * 1.4.7 & 8 -> added creature configuration that change strong, elemental and aoe creatures to not gain chaos nor spirit (vampiric) infusions to improve playability